nikslab/enf_rumpanondb/README.md

 ## Output
 Output of this script is a rump and anonymized mysqldump.
 It needs to be moved to a query server and re/imported into query database.

+Note that if database is successfully anonymized the script will return 1.
+If something goes wrong (database not anonymized: dangerous to put it online!) it will return 0.

+On my computer the script takes about 10 seconds to run.

 ## Logging
 There is a log in `rumpanondb.log`